TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/If/Index.rst

    10 = TEXT
    10 {
-       # value of the text element
+       # Value of the TEXT object.
-       value = The record can be shown because the starting date has passed.
+       value = The record can be shown, because the starting date has passed.

-       # condition of the if-clause
+       # Condition of the if clause (number of seconds since January 1st, 1970).
        if.value.data = date:U

-       # condition backwards again: start time isLessThan date:U
+       # Condition backwards again: Start time isLessThan date:U.
        if.isLessThan.field = starttime
    }